-Writing can be a great outlet for military veterans who have experienced trauma, said Sharon Robino-West, a Marine veteran whose son also served in the Marines.
+Writing can be a great outlet for military veterans who have experienced trauma, according to Sharon Robino-West, a Marine veteran whose son also served in the Marines.

 “In the military we’re taught to hold things in and not talk about ourselves,” she said.
 “But sometimes you need to heal.”

 In 2014, she signed up for Nebraska Warrior Writers in Lincoln, a program with free writing workshops for active duty military, veterans, and their families.
 The Nebraska Writing Project at the University of Nebraska–Lincoln launched the program in partnership with Humanities Nebraska and the Veterans Administration.
 Modeled after a similar program in Missouri, Nebraska Warrior Writers has since expanded to Omaha and Grand Island.

 The Lincoln group meets a dozen times a year for workshops with instructors from the Nebraska Writing Project.
 Workshops cover short stories, poetry, personal narrative, and publishing, according to Tom Seib, one of the facilitators.
 He often brings in local authors or faculty from the university creative writing program as well.

 “We have some really brilliant instructors,” said Robino-West.

 Some write pieces based on their military experience and some don’t.
 “We make the assumption that it’s fiction,” Robino-West said.
 “We just talk about the writing.”